top of page

 5) Minimum bank balance of $1000

-6) Minimum three year credit history regardless of score otherwise co-signer may be required.
+6) Minimum one-year credit history regardless of score; otherwise, co-signer may be required.

-• If an applicant’s credit score falls between 600-650, to qualify: they must have a cosigner AND no late payments on either of their credit reports.
+• If an applicant’s credit score falls between 550-649, to qualify, they must have a cosigner OR approved by Guarantors.

-All cosigners must have a minimum credit score of 700, and earn 4 times the amount of rent to be considered a valid cosigner.
+• To be considered a valid cosigner, all co-signers must have a minimum credit score of 650 and earn three times the amount of rent.

 Will international applicants be accepted?

-All international applicants are invited to apply using ID, Passport, F-1 and J-1 Visas along with proof of a U.S. bank account.
+All international applicants are invited to apply using ID, Passport, F-1 and J-1 Visas, and proof of a U.S. bank account.

 How do I apply?

 Request an online application from our leasing associates or on-site managers.
-They will send you an online application along with a handy list with all requirements and documents needed to complete the application. $150 holding deposit is required to reserve the unit.
+They will send you an online application along with a handy list of all requirements and documents needed to complete it.
+A $150 holding deposit is required to reserve the unit.
 The holding deposit will be applied toward your security deposit.

-Residents are required to pay the deposit and first month’s rent prior to move in.
+Residents are required to pay the deposit and the first month’s rent before moving in.
 Our standard security deposit is equal to one month’s rent.
-We require the following documents on or before move-in: proof of renter’s insurance and utility account set up information.
+We require the following documents on or before move-in: proof of renter’s insurance and utility account set-up information.

 How do utilities work?
 Do I need to pay for them?

-Each property may slightly differ when it comes to which utilities are charged.
-Be advised that the manager or your leasing associate will confirm which utilities you will need to sign up for, if any and which ones would be charged to your ledger.
-We use a common system called RUBs to divide our utilities per unit.
-In this process, the owner pays 25% of the bill off the top and 75% is billed back to residents based on apartment square feet, number of tenants in the building, total building occupancy.
-The process of billing residents back is allowed by HCIDLA based on the lease agreements signed by each individual tenant.
+Each property may differ when it comes to which utilities are charged.
+Be advised that the manager or leasing associate will confirm which utilities you must sign up for, if any, and which will be charged to your ledger.
+We use a standard system called RUBs to divide our utilities per unit.
+In this process, the owner pays 25% of the bill off the top, and 75% is billed back to residents based on apartment square feet, number of tenants in the building, and total building occupancy.
+The process of billing residents back is allowed by HCIDLA based on the lease agreements signed by each tenant.

 Do I need to get renter’s insurance?

-It’s a common misconception that the property owner’s insurance covers your personal belongings in the event of fire/flood/theft/accident/whatever, but this is not the case.
-That’s why your lease requires you to carry renters insurance sufficient to cover you and your stuff.
-Please make sure your coverage is up-to-date.
+It’s a common misconception that the property owner’s insurance covers your personal belongings in the event of fire, flood, theft, accident, etc., but this is not the case.
+For this reason, your lease requires you to carry renters insurance sufficient to cover you and your stuff.
+Please ensure your coverage is up-to-date.

 Can I bring my pet?
 How much is pet rent?

 Our communities are pet-friendly.
-Applicants must notify our leasing team that they will be bringing a pet along so that they are added to the lease.
-The pet deposit is only $200 and pet rent is $35/month for each pet, with a maximum allowance of two pets.
+Applicants must notify our leasing team that they will be bringing a pet along so that they can be added to the lease.
+The pet deposit is only $200, and pet rent is $35/month for each pet, with a maximum allowance of two pets.
 If you decide to add a pet later on, you will need to notify your manager so that we can add the pet to the lease and have you submit a pet application.

 Are there pet restrictions?

-Yes, below is a list of dog breeds that we DO NOT currently accept.
+Yes, below is a list of dog breeds we DO NOT currently accept.

 Resident Portal